Demystifying HybridDKG - A Distributed Key Generation Scheme

 Initialization

-The dealer Pd:
+The dealer :

-calculates a homomorphic commitment C to the polynomial which is a matrix with Cij=gϕij.
+- calculates a homomorphic commitment to the polynomial which is a matrix with . can be used by nodes to verify that:

 Dealing

-C is also sent with all other type of messages between nodes so that any two participants can verify the dealer’s commitment and prevent a malicious dealer from segregating the nodes by sharing different commitments.
+then deals to each node a univariate polynomial by sending a message called .
+This message also delivers . is also sent with all other type of messages between nodes so that any two participants can verify the dealer’s commitment and prevent a malicious dealer from segregating the nodes by sharing different commitments.

 Gossip-based validation and consensus

-For every received and verified ready, Pi:
+For every received and verified , :

 Additional notes

-A node terminates the sharing process if it has received (n−t−f)ready messages.
+A node terminates the sharing process if it has received messages.
 Here, the node makes sure that there is a sufficient amount of honest nodes with shares.
-In other words, it makes sure that the participating honest nodes form a majority in the presence of up to t byzantine adversaries and up to ff crashed nodes.
+In other words, it makes sure that the participating honest nodes form a majority in the presence of up to byzantine adversaries and up to ff crashed nodes.

-any recovery messages in circulation will not modify the systems state (this will become clear in the recovery subsection below)
+- any recovery messages in circulation will not modify the systems state (this will become clear in the recovery subsection below)

 Reconstruction